AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/workfront-integration-for-aem/installation-guide.md

 Authorize the new Document Provider by following these steps:

-1. Open `Documents`tab on a Workfront project.
+1. Open ```Documents```tab on a Workfront project.
-1. Click on `Add Document` drop-down menu and select `From <document-provider-name>` (From AEM Cloud in the case of the above example).
+1. Click on ```Add Document``` drop-down menu and select ```From <document-provider-name>``` (From AEM Cloud in the case of the above example).
 1. You will see the list of AEM DAM assets/folders.
 This means that the connection from Workfront to AEM was successful.

 <!--
-To complete the setup process you will need to work with Hoodoo Digital to get all the necessary configurations in place.
-These may be different for each user based on your company's security and other setups.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">To complete the setup process you will need to work with Hoodoo Digital to get all the necessary configurations in place.
+These may be different for each user based on your company's security and other setups.</p>
 -->

 <!--
-To arrange an installation session please contact Hoodoo Digital: workfront-tools@hoodoo.digital or (801) 896-9667.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">To arrange an installation session please contact Hoodoo Digital: <a href="mailto:workfront-tools@hoodoo.digital" class="external-link" rel="nofollow">workfront-tools@hoodoo.digital</a> or (801) 896-9667.</p>
 -->